Lake Cargelligo, New South Wales: The lake

 As its name would suggest, the town of Lake Cargelligo is situated on a lake fed by the Lachlan River through Lake Curlew.
 The lake was originally named Regent's Lake by the explorer John Oxley after the prince regent of England at the time.
 The lake was the primary water source for the early mining town, and has continued to remain an integral source of water for Lake Cargelligo's inhabitants and for all users along the lower Lachlan.
 These days the lake serves recreational uses as well, bird watchers are by far the largest group of visitors to the lake and surrounds due to the incredible diversity of waterfowl and other rare birds in the district.
 Boating, fishing and water skiing, also contribute to the town's tourism industry.

 While the lake was natural, it was not permanent.
-Earthworks were conducted, in the late 19th century and using horse and scoop, to build a levee bank and deepen sections of the lake, so that it would become more permanent.
+Earthworks were constructed in the late 19th century and using horse and scoop, to build a levee bank and deepen sections of the lake, so that it would become more permanent.
 After many years of drought, it was reported in early 2010 that the lake ran dry for the first time since 1902.

+Climate

+The area features a borderline hot semi-arid / cold semi-arid climate (BSh / BSk), with very hot summers and cool winters, and low rainfall throughout the year with a substantial range in temperature.
+The town is considerably sunny with 128.3 clear days annually.